 For students in kindergarten through grade twelve, Alberta Education defines Gifted And Talented as "exceptional potential and/or performance across a wide range of abilities in one or more of the following areas: general intellectual ability, specific academic, creative thinking, social, musical, artistic, & kinesthetic."
-In order to assess the intellectual and academic aspects of this definition, specialized testing is required which includes an individually administered intelligence test and academic testing.
-Depending on the age of your child, the test of intellectual ability used is the WPPSI-IV, WISC-V, or WAIS-IV.
+In order to assess the intellectual and academic aspects of this definition, specialized cognitive and academic tests are administered.
+Depending on the age of your child, the test of cognitive development administered is the WPPSI-IV, WISC-V, or WAIS-IV.
 The test of achievement used is the WIAT-III.
-Giftedness is relatively rare in the general population, with only approximately 2% of the general population having an IQ high enough to be considered intellectually gifted.

-While most intellectually gifted students are provided enrichment in the context of their regular school programs, many parents are interested in applying for special programs.
-For applicants to the Gifted and Talented Education Program (GATE), an assessment of intellectual and academic functioning is required.
-Please note that for parents specifically interested in applying for their child to attend Westmount Charter School, only an assessment of cognitive functioning ($960) is required as part of their application process.
+While most gifted students are provided enrichment in the context of their regular school programs, many parents express interest in applying for special programs.
+For parents interested in the Gifted and Talented Education Program (GATE), an assessment of intellectual and academic functioning is required.
+For parents interested in applying for their child to attend Westmount Charter School, only the cognitive profile assessment (IQ testing) is required as part of their application process ($960).